dvorakjt/undecorated-di-sample/README.md

  - Polymorphic behavior made possible with undecorated-di
  - Suggested file structure / organization of classes, interfaces and interface keys when using the project

-To experiment with this simple example, clone the repo.
+To experiment with this simple example, clone the repo and CD into the application folder.
 Run:

     npm install